Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 “Who is John Galt”?
 Well then, correspondingly, just who is Ayn

 Rand?
 What is Objectivism?
-How should Christians respond to unique Rand’s
+How should Christians respond to Rand’s unique

 brand of atheism?
 By advocating

-laissez-faire capitalism and by attacking altruism, she certainly poses a
+laissez-faire capitalism and by attacking altruism, she certainly poses a different

-Sam Harris.
-Since the film “Atlas
+Harris.
+Since the film “Atlas Shrugged

-Christians to review some of the fundamental errors in Ayn Rand’s Objectivist
+review some of the fundamental errors in Ayn Rand’s Objectivist

 philosophy.
 Although her philosophy is